All Episodes

 He still hasn't called Christine O'Donnell, but he talked.

-George Soros, Republican incumbent Mike Castle, as of tonight, still had in place an obligatory call to congratulate her.
+Yeah, Michelle Maulkin, it's been 24 hours since Christine O'Donnell dethroned George Soros, Republican incumbent Mike Castle, as of tonight, still had in place an obligatory call to congratulate her.

-Even more intriguingly, the paper, the Delaware News Journal, tweets that Castle's lines of communication worked quite smoothly when he took calls from uh President Obama and Vice President Joe Bite Me.
+Even more intriguingly, the paper, the Delaware News Journal, tweets that Castle's lines of communication worked quite smoothly when he took calls from President Obama and Vice President Joe Bite Me.

-They called him, they called Mike Castle a commiserate.
+They called Mike Castle a commiserate.

-We could have made beautiful music together, Mike.
+Oh, we could have made beautiful music together, Mike.

 Having you with us on cap and trade and amnesty for illegals and so forth.